Jean Roger-Ducasse: Compositions

 His piano pieces and chamber music are also noteworthy.
 He composed a piano quartet, a Romance for cello and piano, and two string quartets; the second, his swan song, debuted 24 May 1953, at the Château de la Brède.
+Piano pieces include etudes, barcarolles and arabesques.

 Roger-Ducasse wrote only one work for organ, entitled Pastorale, a masterpiece that has remained popular with performers in the United States, although it is rarely played in France.
 Written in 1909 and published by Éditions Durand, it is a challenging virtuoso showpiece.
 The work has been eclipsed by more recent compositional styles.
 A Romance for organ and string orchestra was performed by Marie Schumacher in New York City in 1947; it's possible this is an arrangement of the piano Romance or the cello Romance.

 Like Paul Dukas and Maurice Duruflé, Roger-Ducasse was severely self-critical, destroying music that did not meet his exacting standards.